What is counselling psychology?

 What is a general counsellor?

 In additional to the Registered Counsellors (a type of psychologist) there are also ‘General Counsellors’.
-In South Africa the registration body for these counsellors is the Association for Supportive Counsellors and Holistic Practitioners (ASCHP).
-These counsellors do not work with mental disorders or dysfunctions, but are authorised to assist individuals and families in a more holistic manner with a focus on wellness.
+In South Africa, the registration body for these counsellors is the Association for Supportive Counsellors and Holistic Practitioners (ASCHP).
+These counsellors do not work with mental disorders or dysfunctions but are authorised to assist individuals and families in a more holistic manner with a focus on wellness.
 Frequently referred to as Wellness Counsellors or Life Coaches, these counsellors tend to charge lower rates and are not permitted to claim from medical aids.

 What is a counselling session?

 A counselling session is simply the time devoted by a client and a therapist to engage in counselling therapy.
-The duration of counselling therapy can be both short or long term, depending on the client’s needs.
+The duration of counselling therapy can be both short and long term, depending on the client’s needs.
 For long term therapy it is commonplace to establish a specific weekly meeting time for the purposes of counselling.